ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 The error lists all available solvers for asymmetric matrices (which is the type of our matrix).

-1. Instead of "res-eng" as the iterative solver, try **PBiCG** (short for Preconditioned Bi-conjugate gradient).
+1. Instead of "something" as the iterative solver, try **PBiCG** (Preconditioned Bi-conjugate gradient).
 Run `scalarTransportFoam` and see what happens (read through the error).

-> Hint: PBiCG (and many others) require a "preconditioner" which is an operation applied to the matrix before
-> solving the system of equations to improve its condition number ( get
+> Hint: PBiCG (and many others) require a "preconditioner" which is an operation applied to the matrix before solving the system of equations to improve its condition number ( get
 > <img src="https://latex.codecogs.com/gif.latex?cond(M)=|M^{-1}|.|M|" title="cond(M)=|M^{-1}|.|M|" />
 > near the value 1, where **M** is the matrix in question)

 2. You can now include `preconditioner    something;` in `fvSolution.solvers.T` dictionary to get a list of available pre-conditioners.

-3. Pick, `preconditioner   diagonal;` (The simplest one) and try the following iterative solvers (All variants of the Krylov-space CG solver) and complete the table:
+3. Pick, `preconditioner   diagonal;` (The simplest one), try the following iterative solvers (All are variants of the Krylov-space CG solver) and complete the table:

    | Iterative solver | Number of Iterations to converge | Final Residual |
    |------------------|----------------------------------|----------------|
    |       PBiCG      |                      | |
    |     BiCGStab     |                      | |

-> If there is an interative solver you want to learn more about, the source code can give you
+> If there is an iterative solver you want to learn more about, the source code can give you
 > a fairly sufficient amount of information (no C++ knowledge is required, just read the description)
-> : `find $FOAM_SRC -iname "PBicG*H"` for example (the H is there to get only the "header files").
+> : `find $FOAM_SRC -iname "PBiCG*H"` for example (the H is there to get only the "header files").

-4. How these perform when compared to the Gauss Seidel Method?
+4. How do these solvers perform if compared to the Gauss Seidel Method?
 5. Reservoir Engineers use more the GMRES (Generalized Minimal RESidual method, another Krylov-space method) in their simulations.
    So, let's try it out.
 Set `fvSolution.solvers.T.solver` to GMRES, and run `scalarTransportFoam`.